Spirituality and Hypnotism

 In fact, when facing a shortage of medications on battlefields in Korea and WWI/WWII, it was the Military Chaplains who used Hypnosis to ease pain and anxiety for the wounded.,

-Spirituality, and spiritual hope, refers to the optimistic, positive expectation of a greater sense of meaning & purpose, and also a connection beyond the material world.
+Spirituality, and spiritual hope, is the optimistic, positive expectation of a greater sense of meaning & purpose, along with a connection beyond the material world.

-It involves having faith and trust in a higher power, a transcendent force or being and a deeper spiritual reality than the one provided for them in traditional religiosity.
+It involves having faith and trust in a higher power, a transcendent force or being, and a deeper spiritual reality than the one provided by traditional religiosity.

-In times of trouble, people still hold out hope of a Universal Power, or God, and are comforted by that spiritual belief.
+However in times of trouble, people still hold out hope of a Universal Power, or God, and are comforted by that belief in spirituality.

 Dr. Alan Strange, Professor of Church History, Registrar, and Theological Librarian at Mid-America Reformed Seminary wrote …